luxfi/node/snow/README.md

 - **App**
   - VMs communicate application-specific messages to other nodes through app messages.
 A common example is mempool gossiping.

-Currently, Avalanchego implements its own message serialization to communicate.
-In the future, Avalanchego will use protocol buffers to communicate.
+Currently, Luxgo implements its own message serialization to communicate.
+In the future, Luxgo will use protocol buffers to communicate.

 ### [Network](https://github.com/luxdefi/node/blob/master/network/network.go)